-- Using NAHAC equipment or supplies to conduct personal business; and - An employee using non-confidential client information to get new customers for his/her outside business.
+- · Using NAHAC equipment or supplies to conduct personal business; and - An employee using non-confidential client information to get new customers for his/her outside business.

-Theft is defined as the act of taking something from someone unlawfully.
+Theft is defined as the act of taking something from someone unlawfullywithout a lawful right to possess it.
 An example of theft is taking home a tool or other piece of equipment belonging to NAHAC and keeping it for personal use.